Strict local martingales and bubbles: Introduction

-This paper deals with asset price bubbles modeled by strict local martingales.
-To any strict local martingale one can associate a new measure, which is studied in detail in the first part of the paper.
-In the second part we determine the "default term" apparent in risk-neutral option prices if the underlying stock exhibits a bubble modeled by a strict local martingale.
-Results for certain path dependent options and last passage time formulas are given.

-\s*{Introduction}
+\section{Introduction}

 The goal of this paper is to determine the influence of asset price bubbles on the pricing of derivatives.
-Asset price bubbles have been studied extensively in the economic literature looking for explanations of why they arise, but have only recently gained attention in mathematical finance by Cox and Hobson (2005), Jarrow et al.~(2007, 2009, 2010) , Protter and Pal (2007), and Heston et al.~(2007).
+Asset price bubbles have been studied extensively in the economic literature looking for explanations of why they arise, but have only recently gained attention in mathematical finance by Cox and Hobson \cite{CoxHobson}, Pal and Protter \cite{PalP}, and Jarrow et al. \cite{JPScomp,JPffbubbles,JPSincomp}.
 When an asset price bubble exists, the market price of the asset is higher than its fundamental value.
-From a mathematical point of view this is the case, when the stock price process is modeled by a positive strict local martingale under the equivalent local martingale measure.
-Here by a strict local martingale we understand a local martingale, which is not a true martingale.
-Strict local martingales were first studied in the context of financial mathematics by Delbaen and Schachermayer (1995).
-Afterwards Elworthy et al.~(1997, 1999) studied some of their properties including their tail behaviour.
-More recently, the interest in them grew again (cf.~e.g.~Mijatovic and Urusov (2010)) because of their importance in the modelling of financial bubbles.
+From a mathematical point of view, this is the case when the stock price process is modeled by a positive strict local martingale under the equivalent local martingale measure.
+Here, by a strict local martingale, we understand a local martingale, which is not a true martingale.
+Strict local martingales were first studied in the context of financial mathematics by Delbaen and Schachermayer \cite{DSbessel}.
+Afterward, Elworthy et al. \cite{ELYtails,ELYradial} studied some of their properties including their tail behaviour.
+More recently, the interest in them grew again (cf., e.g., Mijatovic and Urusov \cite{Urusov}) because of their importance in the modelling of financial bubbles.

-Obviously, there are options for which it does not matter whether the underlying is a strict local martingale or not, but for which well-known results still hold true without modification under the condition of no free lunch with vanishing risk (NFLVR).
+Obviously, there are options for which well-known results regarding their valuation in an arbitrage-free market hold true without modification, regardless of whether the underlying is a strict local martingale or a true martingale under the risk-neutral measure.
 One example is the put option with strike $K\geq0$.
-If the underlying is modeled by a continuous local martingale $X$ with $X_0=1$, it is shown by Madan et al.~(2008) that the risk-neutral value of the put option can be expressed in terms of the last passage time $\rho_K^X=\sup\{t\geq 0\ |\ X_t=K\}$ of the local martingale $X$ at level $K$ via
+If the underlying is modeled by a continuous local martingale $X$ with $X_0=1$, it is shown by Madan et al. \cite{MRY} that the risk-neutral value of the put option can be expressed in terms of the last passage time of the local martingale $X$ at level $K$ via